 Noah Washburn is the Program Director for the 4-H Youth Development component of the University of Arkansas Division of Agriculture Cooperative Extension Service.
 His career started in Louisiana where he worked as a 4-H agent, agriculture agent, and parish chair with the LSU AgCenter Extension Service.
 After 20 years in Louisiana, he came to Arkansas to work as a County Extension Agent – Staff Chair in Union County.
 He soon advanced to serve as Associate District Director, where he provided administrative leadership to agents in 25 southwest Arkansas counties.
 Noah earned both a BS and MS from Louisiana Tech University where he specialized in animal and equine science.
 He and his wife Lisa live in Hot Springs, Arkansas.

 Shannon, a native of Lake Village, Arkansas, graduated from the University of Arkansas at Little Rock with Bachelor of Arts degrees in Criminal Justice, Speech Communication, and Sociology; and a Master of Arts in Higher Education Leadership.
 Currently, he is the Pre-Admission Education Advisor for the University of Central Arkansas’s College of Education.
-His role in the College of Education includes academic advising, academic success coaching, assisting with recruitment and retention efforts, and aiding in preparing students for the Praxis I Test.
+His role in the College of Education includes academic advising, academic success coaching, assisting with recruitment and retention efforts, and aiding in preparing students for the Praxis I Exam.